-KIPP Academy Boston Elementary and Middle are extremely fortunate to share space with each other at 37 Babson St. Therefore, all members of the community need to be thoughtful and respectful towards members of our collective community.
+KIPP Academy Boston Elementary and Middle are extremely fortunate to share space with each other at 37 Babson Street, Mattapan, MA.
+Therefore, all members of the community need to be thoughtful and respectful towards members of our collective community.

-- Students should never be on other floors without a staff member or explicit permission from school staff.
-Once permission is received students will receive a schoolhall pass.
-Students are expected to remain in designated areas while at school.
+- Students are expected to remain in designated areas while at school.
 If a student is found in an undesignated area, he/she will face consequences as outlined in the Student Code of Conduct. - Students will exhibit professional and courteous behavior whenever traveling to or walking in other parts of the buildings. - Students will respect the authority of staff members in the other school. - If a student has a negative interaction with any member of our collective community, the student should inform a staff member and allow the School Leader or his/her designee to resolve the situation. - Students traveling to and from school on foot need to conduct themselves as if they were in the school hallways: travel on the sidewalk in a safe and orderly fashion; dispose of waste appropriately; do not loiter outside or near the school building; and remember that they are representatives of KIPP and treat all neighborhood community members with respect.
-Should students not follow these expectations, they will earn consequences as if they were in school at the time. - Families who drive their students to or from school must not block access to the school or cause other disruptions to the traffic pattern. - o In general, all members of the school community need to be sensitive to how their actions affect the school's neighbors in and around the school.
+Should students not follow these expectations, they will earn consequences as if they were in school at the time. - Families who drive their students to or from school must not block access to the school or cause other disruptions to the traffic pattern. - In general, all members of the school community need to be sensitive to how their actions affect the school's neighbors in and around the school.